 When using automatic simulation, you can incrementally increase or decrease the rate whilst running simulation.
 The rate is increased /decreased incrementally by the value P984 (Incremental Change) by using the "decimal point" key to increase and the "plus/minus" key to decrease the rate of change.

-Default = 3.937 inches
+Default = 0.1m